PlaidWeb/publ-site/content/faq.md

 uniform manner, while also supporting [IndieWeb](http://indieweb.org) principles.

+### How is it pronounced?

+Like "puddle," but with a B instead of a D.

 ### Is Publ a CMS?

 That depends on how you define "CMS."
 At the most basic, it is one --- it